COVID-19 vaccine injury & bereavement

 Reform of the Vaccine Damage Payment Scheme 1979

-Hausfeld is committed to driving forward the national conversation on how best to support the continued roll-out of the COVID-19 vaccination program whilst ensuring that injured individuals and their families are given access to appropriate financial and informational support.
+Hausfeld is driving forward the national conversation on how best to support the COVID-19 vaccination program whilst ensuring that injured individuals and their families are given access to appropriate financial and informational support.

-Our current focus is on pushing for reform of the Vaccine Damage Payment Scheme (VDPS).
-We are working with the affected families and other stakeholders to raise awareness around how this scheme is outdated, obscure and difficult to access and to seek urgent reform of the VDPS system.
-Our hope is that the families we represent will be able to access the support they urgently need, and that others who may sadly need to rely on the scheme in future, will encounter a system that is comprehensive and fit for purpose.
+We push for reform of the VDPS.
+We have been working with affected families and other stakeholders to raise awareness around how this scheme is outdated, obscure and difficult to access and to seek urgent reform of the VDPS system.

-We are bringing together the affected families, so they can share their experiences with others in a similar situation and offer/receive mutual mental support while also creating awareness around some of the issues described above.
+We brought together the affected families, so they could share their experiences with others in a similar situation and offer/receive mutual mental support while also creating awareness around some of the issues described above.

-We are in the early stages of our work.
-We have submitted a letter, written jointly with many of the families we represent, to Members of Parliament and other influential public figures, setting out what they have suffered and the challenges they face.
-The letter argues for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues who have, too often, had to rely on their own online research.
+We submitted a letter, written jointly with many of the families we represent, to Members of Parliament and other influential public figures, setting out what they have suffered and the challenges they face.
+The letter argued for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues.

-We are also actively working with the media to raise the profile of the issues.
+Hausfeld works actively with the media to raise the profile of the issues.
 Some of the news channels and broadsheets have already reported on these crucial issues: